Frequently Asked Questions

 Red Rover Resort (970) 879-3647 Peace Love Petcare 970-879-5683 R K Pet Ranch (970) 879-5639

 What’s the temperature like in the summer?
-Summertime temps are wonderful, they can reach into the high 80’s and then down to the mid 40’s.
+Summertime temps are wonderful, they can reach into the high 80’s and then down to the mid 40’s at night.

 Will the altitude bother me?
 Steamboat Springs sits at 6,732 in town which is lower than many ski towns in Colorado.
 Everyone reacts differently to the altitude, if you think you might be suffering from altitude sickness please seek medical care.
 This site provides more information on altitude sickness, http://www.webmd.com/a-to-z-guides/tc/altitude-sickness-topic-overview#1